 Medical Negligence vs. Malpractice, What’s the Difference?

 Mistakes occur everyday in a thousand different ways.
 Even the best minds in the world fumble occasionally.
 It is from these times of failure that new ways to succeed evolve and can enrich society.
 However, there are times when mistakes can cause serious harm.
 This is particularly accurate when it comes to the medical field.
-The medical malpractice attorneys at Spector Law Group wants to make sure you are always protected, and that you understand the difference between medical negligence from medical malpractice.
+The medical malpractice attorneys at Spector Injury & Accident Lawyers wants to make sure you are always protected, and that you understand the difference between medical negligence from medical malpractice.

 What is Medical Negligence?